 CERTIFICATION REQUEST FORM (The Purple Form)

-All veterans and eligible dependents and spouses must complete the Certification Request Form and turn it in to the Veterans Resource Center (VRC) in R-101 once the student is registered in required classes for the semester/term according to his/her educational plan.
+All veterans and eligible dependents and spouses must complete the Certification Request Form and turn it in to the Veterans Resource Center (VRC) in M-120 once the student is registered in required classes for the semester/term according to his/her educational plan.
 If this form is not turned in, then the Veterans Affairs Office will assume you no longer wish to continue receiving VA education benefits at SAC.
-For new students at SAC, other documents (refer to the checklist) will be requested along with this form (ex: educational plans, transcript evaluations submitted to Admissions & Records, COE, Form 22-1990, DD-214, etc.).
+For new students at SAC, other documents (refer to the checklist) will be requested along with this form (ex: educational plans, transcript evaluations submitted to Admissions & Records, Certificate of Eligibility [COE], Form 22-1990, DD-214, etc.).
 The VA Office follows the payment policy of the district once registered in classes.
-Be sure to pay for your Tuition and Fees within 72 hours or your classes will be dropped.
+Even though the VA may pay for tuitiona & fees for Post 9/11 students, be sure to pay for your Tuition and Fees within 72 hours or your classes will be dropped.
 Applying for a CA Board of Governor's Fee Waiver could waive your unit enrollment fees.
 If qualified, classes won't be dropped for non-payment.

-All payments under all Chapters are sent directly to the student through direct deposit or a check by mail.
-This includes monthly stipends for Chapter 30, 1606, 1607, 35, and VRAP.
+All payments under all Chapters are sent directly to the student through direct deposit or a check by mail, whatever is set up with the VA.
+This includes monthly stipends for Chapter 30, 1606, 1607, 35.
 BAH and book stipends for Chapter 33 are also sent directly to the student.
 Payments are made during the 1st week of each month for training pursued the previous month.
 If there are delays on payment, retro-active payments are made up to the beginning of the eligible term.
-If you did not provide direct deposit information to the VA, it is important that your address in Admissions & Records is accurate since that address is what we will match your VA records with to report.
+If you did not provide direct deposit information to the VA, it is important that your address in your Purple Certification request form is accurate since that address is what we will match your VA records with to report.

 Chapter 33 BAH eligibility: Students must be certified in more than half time for the period your classes are in session.
 You must also have at least one class on campus during the period of your eligible enrollment for the regular BAH stipend.
 All online courses will be based on the national average BAH.
 BAH is based on how many units you take and will be paid to the nearest 10th in percentage.
 Visit our website and click on Payment Rates or call the VA Regional Office for more information: 1/888-442-4551.